 Establishing an appropriate level of claims provision is inherently uncertain.
 The degree of uncertainty will vary by product and line of business according to the characteristics of the insured risk.
 The level of uncertainty is also influenced by a number of factors such as claims cost inflation, judicial trends and legislative changes.
-As a consequence of this uncertainty the eventual cost of settling outstanding claims can vary substantially from the initial estimates.
+As a consequence of this uncertainty, the eventual cost of settling outstanding claims can vary substantially from the initial estimates.
 It is not unlikely that the ultimate cost is greater, or lower, than the initial reserves by 5%.

 The risk margin is an addition to the best estimate liabilities.
-The risk margin is an estimate of the cost of providing the capital necessary to support the run off to expiry of the underlying insurance liabilities.
-We use the full calculation as the basis for calculating the risk margin.
+The risk margin is an estimate of the cost of providing the capital necessary to support the runoff to expiry of the underlying insurance liabilities.
+The Company uses the full calculation as the basis for calculating the risk margin.
 This involves taking the Standard Formula SCR and projecting it:

-- For 30 years into the future; - Restricted to the policies legally obliged on the balance sheet date; - Assuming market risk is nil; - Using the gross and ceded, premium, claims and expense cashflows from the technical provisions; and. - Making various expert judgments used in respect of the risk prevailing at each future projection point.
+- For 30 years into the future; - Restricted to the policies legally obliged on the balance sheet date; - Assuming market risk is nil; - Using the gross and ceded, premium, claims and expense cashflows from the technical provisions; and, - Making various expert judgments used in respect of the risk prevailing at each future projection point.

-To allow for business that is contractually bound but not incepted at the balance sheet date we use assumptions as to binding date, together with data from the latest business plan.
-For reinsurance we assume a future management action will be to purchase reinsurance cover, similar to the protection offered by current reinsurance treaties, to provide ongoing protection for any unexpired gross exposures.
+To allow for business that is contractually bound but not incepted at the balance sheet date, The Company uses assumptions as to binding date, together with data from the latest business plan.
+For reinsurance The Company assumes a future management action will be to purchase reinsurance cover, similar to the protection offered by current reinsurance treaties, to provide ongoing protection for any unexpired gross exposures.
 An additional expense provision is calculated to cover the cost of administering the policies and settling the claims in respect of unearned premiums and bound but not incepted policies.
-For Events Not in Data we use an assumption-based approach which has been benchmarked against the market.
+For Events Not in Data the Company uses an assumption-based approach which has been benchmarked against the market.

 This calculation approach is applied to all Solvency II classes.
-On a Solvency II basis gross technical provisions as at 31 December 2019 were €172.9m.
-On a UK & Irish GAAP (FRS) basis gross technical provisions were €218m.
-A reconciliation of the UK & Irish GAAP (FRS) reserves to the Solvency II reserves on a gross and net basis, itemising the key items in reconciliation, for 2019 is set out below:
+On a Solvency II basis gross technical provisions as at 31 December 2020 were €244.3m (2019: €172.9m).
+On a UK and Irish GAAP (FRS) basis gross technical provisions were €301.2m (2019: €221.1m).
+A reconciliation of the UK and Irish GAAP (FRS) reserves to the Solvency II reserves on a gross and net basis, itemising the key items in reconciliation, for 2020 and 2019 is set out below: